Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Features/ServiceFeatureTable_ManualCache/README.md

 ## About the data

-The U.S. National Bridge Inventory describes 600,000 bridges in the United States.
-The sample uses [US Bridges](https://arcgisruntime.maps.arcgis.com/home/item.html?id=250b103a722c4e1ea71e562eac61be1b), a modified copy of the U.S. National Bridge Inventory hosted on ArcGIS Online.
-The sample opens with an initial visible extent centered over Bridgeport, CT.
+The samples uses an [incident feature layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) queried to show tree maintenance or damage.
+The sample opens with an initial visible extent centered over San Francisco.

 ## Additional information